ChristopherCochet/sparkify-customer-churn-prediction/index.md

   reference: https://databricks.com/product/faq/

-  Some key features of Databricks:
+  <ins>Some key features of Databricks</ins>:
-  * Databricks Workspace – interactive workspace that enables data scientists and data engineers to collaborate and work closely together on notebooks and dashboards
+  * **Databricks Workspace** – interactive workspace that enables data scientists and data engineers to collaborate and work closely together on notebooks and dashboards
-  * Databricks Runtime – includes Apache Spark and support Scalla, PySpark, Python and Spark SQL amongst languages
+  * **Databricks Runtime** – includes Apache Spark and support Scalla, PySpark, Python and Spark SQL amongst languages
-  * Fully managed service - resources like storage, virtual network cluster and compute are easy to start and stop
+  * **Fully managed service** - resources like storage, virtual network cluster and compute are easy to start and stop
-  * Databricks File System (DBFS) – abstraction layer on top ofcloud object storage (blob, S3 ect.)
+  * **Databricks File System (DBFS)** – abstraction layer on top ofcloud object storage (blob, S3 ect.)

   We will be using Databricks Community Edition to analyze the Sparkify dataset and model customer churn.